eclipse-ee4j/cargotracker/VS_Code/readme.md

 ![domain1](<images/vs_add_payara_4.png>)

 Now you will see the instance under Servers.
-Right-click on the instance and select start.
+Right-click on the instance and select 'Start'.

 ![running](<images/vs_running_payara_server_1.png>)